GRB 160410A: the first Chemical Study of the Interstellar Medium of a Short GRB: Analysis and results

-Our comprehensive analysis of the GRB~160410A afterglow comprises data from high energies to optical wavelengths.
+Our comprehensive analysis of the GRB\,160410A afterglow comprises data from high energies to optical wavelengths.
 Unfortunately, no near-infrared data of sufficient quality are available.
-For GRB~201221D, the data coverage is significantly more sparse than for GRB~160410A.
+For GRB\,201221D, the data coverage is significantly sparser than for GRB\,160410A.